CLB 3 Marines Continue Supporting Families Through Holidays

 HONOLULU (Dec.
-29, 2021) – Marines assigned to Combat Logistics Battalion 3 (CLB 3) are actively supporting military families, as the U.S. Navy is working closely with Hawai‘i Department of Health, U.S. Environmental Protection Agency and the U.S. Army to restore safe drinking water to JBPHH housing communities through sampling and flushing.
+29, 2021) – U.S. Marine Corps Cpl.
+William Miramontes (right) and Lance Cpl.
+Damien Rubio receive laundry for a Halsey Terrace resident during the water quality recovery effort.
+The Interagency Drinking Water System Team is a joint initiative where the U.S. Navy is working closely with Hawai‘i Department of Health, U.S. Environmental Protection Agency and the U.S. Army to restore safe drinking water to Joint Base Pearl Harbor-Hickam housing communities through sampling and flushing.
+For detailed information, go to: www.navy.mil/jointbasewater.
+(U.S. Navy photo by Mass Communication Specialist 1st Class Luke McCall)

-CLB 3 Marines, based at Marine Corps Base Hawaii (MCBH), are operating water distribution sites, laundry facilities, and showering stations for residents in the Halsey Terrace and Hickam Officers’ club neighborhoods, as well as four other water distribution sites, while water systems are being restored.
-The Marines began supporting the water recovery efforts Dec.
-3, 2021.

-Each day roughly 12,000 gallons of water is being distributed at six separate water distribution sites being operated by the Marines.
-The water is also tested daily by a Hospital Corpsman at each site.

 |Date Taken: